ajoberstar/reckon/README.md

 ## Have a question or found a bug?

-Open an [issue](https://github.com/ajoberstar/semver-vcs/issues) describing your situation as much as possible.
+Open an [issue](https://github.com/ajoberstar/semver-vcs/issues) describing your situation.
 Stack traces and logs are always helpful.

 ## Contributing

-Contributions are very welcome and go through the normal pull request process.
+Contributions are very welcome and should be submitted as pull requests.
-For larger or more complex changes, please open an issue first to discuss the approach you would like to take.
+For larger or more complex changes, please open an issue first to discuss the approach.

 ## Acknowledgements